ben-sembira-1/parallelism-exercise/README.md

 Code:

 1. Write the program logic using **threads**, without using synchronizing mechanisms.
 How well is the output looking?
 Is it crashing?
-1. Add syncronising mechanisms (Mutex, Semaphore, Event)
+1. Add synchronizing mechanisms (Mutex, Semaphore, Event)

 ### Step 2